The villagers cried as the warlord Cabal and his troops burned their homes.

 Dependencies on other packages use a different syntax, like how C include works.
 The compiler searches for these in standard directories.
 Sandbox environments can be handled with something akin to

-But this isn't how it works.
-Few or no languages handle dependencies so elegantly.
+But many languages do not handle dependencies so elegantly.
 The C ecosystem revolves around

 make, by which I mean the different GNU, BSD, and Microsoft